-- 1. Carburetor and internal parts

-- 2. Intake pipe, airfilter holder and carburetor bolts.

-- 3. Airfilter and fuelfilter covered up to maintainance schedule.

-- 4. Ignition System

-- a) Spark Plug, covered up to maintenance schedule

-- b) Ignition Module
+- 1. Carburetor and internal parts - 2.
+Intake pipe, airfilter holder and carburetor bolts. - 3.
+Airfilter and fuelfilter covered up to maintainance schedule. - 4.
+Ignition System - a) Spark Plug, covered up to maintenance schedule - b) Ignition Module

-- 5. Muffler with catalytic converter.

 MAINTENANCE STATEMENT

 The owner is responsible for the performance of all required maintenance, as defined in the operator's manual.